Bi0ma3/evolutionary-tree-analyzer/README.md

 - [ ] Add support for bootstrap analysis
 - [ ] Export PDF/HTML reports
 - [ ] Add tree comparison metrics (e.g., RF distance)
+Want to see SimplePhylo improved?
+I welcome all feedback and I can't wait to hear from you!

 ---